 We are, however, open to receive new applications for Zambia.

-We are also keen to support UK based groups working with vulnerable and unemployed young people in the UK, so please contact us here if you need our help.
+We are also keen to support UK based groups working with vulnerable and unemployed young people in the UK.

 To make an application, please read the criteria below carefully before applying.

-Tool kits for the following trades: carpentry, masonry, mechanics and motor vehicle maintenance, electrical, plumbing, leatherwork and shoemaking, horticulture, sewing machines, knitting machines, typewriters.
+Tool kits for the following trades: carpentry, masonry, mechanics and motor vehicle maintenance, electrical, plumbing, leatherwork and shoemaking, horticulture, sewing machines and knitting machines.

 Computers or computing equipment, photocopiers, money or financial help in any form